 - Heavy lifting.

 Signs and symptoms

-These are often very similar to subacromial impingement and initially it may be difficult to distinguish between the two.
+These are often very similar to subacromial pain syndrome and initially it may be difficult to distinguish between the two.

 - Recurrent, constant pain, particularly with overhead activities.

 - Pain at night that prevents sleeping on the affected side.

 - Muscle weakness, especially when attempting to lift the arm above shoulder height.

 - Catching and grating or cracking sounds when the arm is moved.